fouched/vue3-typescript/README.md

 # 05-web-form

-This branch show cases a simple web form
+This branch shows how to use routes in Vue

 ## Project setup